 But it said that “there would be a clear service owner for whole-of-government needs”, with assistance given to platform owners to make architecture decisions about their platforms, including “suggestions of recommended architecture patterns for their consideration”.

 Outcomes and governance structures would also be developed in consultation with “relevant departments and agencies”.

 “This approach strikes a middle ground balance between highly centralised and highly decrentralised models where the strategic direction is set centrally, but departments and agencies work with each other and the market to deliver digital platforms,” it said.

 Digital platforms will also be created in a way that provides users with “choice over how their data is used”, but that this would be “balanced with policy, legislative and security requirements”.

 “We will define a consistent approach to the way whole-of-government digital platform ensure protection, privacy and the ethical use of data,” the strategy states, adding that this “necessarily mean” adopting a one-size fits all approach.

 A question of funding

-The strategy also points to the need to review existing funding processes to deliver the platform, which “are likely to be delivered using an agile test-and-learn approach”, and pool funding.
+The strategy also points to the need to review existing funding processes to deliver the platforms, which “are likely to be delivered using an agile test-and-learn approach”, and pool funding.

 “We believe that allowing shared funding contribution models, and the ability to ‘chargeback’ or distribute costs fairly promotes greater collaboration and accountability for digital platforms,” the strategy states.